- Patient Stories

 Kaitlyn and her dad decided it was time to see another orthopedic specialist and drove an hour and half away to Springfield, MO.
-Due to the complexity of her condition, the specialist referred Kaitlyn to Heidi Prather, DO, the Vice Chair for Department of Orthopedic Surgery and Division Chief of Physical Medicine and Rehabilitation at Washington University Orthopedics.
+Due to the complexity of her condition, the specialist referred Kaitlyn to Heidi Prather, DO, a physical medicine and rehabilitation specialist at Washington University Orthopedics.

 Kaitlyn says that she was immediately impressed with Dr. Prather.
 “At my very first visit with her, she began pushing on different areas of my arm and then stopped and said she was so sorry.
 I was confused and asked why she was sorry.”
 Dr. Prather said, “I triggered it.”
 Within seconds Kaitlyn’s arm started to involuntarily contract in various muscles across her shoulder and elbow.
 She says the relief of just finding a trigger was overwhelming but Dr. Prather’s compassion was amazing.
 “She was so determined and loving when she said we would find out what we can do to fix this.”